jestjs/jest/docs/ExpectAPI.md

 });
 ```

-If you want to test that a specific error gets thrown, you can provide an argument to `toThrow`
+To test that a specific error it thrown, you can provide an argument:

 - regular expression: error message **matches** the pattern
 - string: error message **includes** the substring